6 Regulatory Limits

 6.1.2 Metals with Hardness-Dependent Regulatory Values

-Some regulatory values for metals are not simple static values, and are instead hardness-dependent (i.e. toxicity depends on calcium and magnesium concentrations).
-Hardness varies by site, by season, and with hydrologic conditions.
-We calculated hardness according to the following formula:
+Some regulatory values for metals are not simple static values, and are instead hardness-dependent (i.e. toxicity depends on calcium (Ca) and magnesium (Mg) concentrations).
+The metals parameters in the downloadable table below have hardness-dependent thresholds assigned.

 # hardness-dependent criteria